dciancu/unifi-protect-unvr-docker-arm64/README.md

 Run the container using `docker compose` with the provided `docker-compose.yml`.
 **Make sure you have read the below sections on [Issues running systemd inside docker](#issues-running-systemd-inside-docker) and [Issues with remote access](#issues-with-remote-access).**

-For the latest features and fixes always use the latest version.
+For the latest features and fixes always use the latest Protect version.
 Some cameras may not adopt/work properly if Protect version is not new enough or the storage capacity is not 100 GB at least.

 ## Building